Mohit9144/-Explosion-Risk-Prediction-in-Industrial-Settings-Using-Machine-Learning-/README.md

 prone to human error, oversight, and misinterpretation, especially under time constraints.
 4. Dynamic Operating Conditions: Industrial environments are dynamic; variations in operational processes, seasonal changes, equipment wear, and chemical reactions create unpredictable risk patterns.
 Traditional models struggle to adapt to such variability.
-Summer Internship (3170001)
-2
 5. Lack of Predictive Analytics: Current solutions focus mainly on hazard detection (identifying when an unsafe state exists), not hazard prediction (forecasting the likelihood of future explosions).